swcarpentry/shell-novice/episodes/04-pipefilter.md

 > When the shell sees a wildcard, it expands the wildcard to create a
 > list of matching filenames *before* running the command that was
 > asked for.
 As an exception, if a wildcard expression does not match
-> any file, Bash will pass the expression as a parameter to the command
+> any file, Bash will pass the expression as an argument to the command
 > as it is.
 For example typing `ls *.pdf` in the `molecules` directory
 > (which contains only files with names ending with `.pdb`) results in
 > an error message that there is no file called `*.pdf`.